e-biz/handson-react/example4-Component/README.md

-# Hand on React - Component
+# Hand on React - HelloWorld

 # Requirements
 Understanding the concept of Component.
-Example 3 done.
+Example 2 done.

 # Instructions
 Real use case of two components by React.
 We want to display a table of HelloWorlds with two columns one for the country and one for the hello in the language separated by region.